josh-kramer-dev/metagame/README.md

 # Metagame

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/metagame`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Magic the Gathering(MtG) Metagame Gem.
+This gem is designed to scrape data from a leading website for MtG metagame information, and allow the user to interact with that information.
+They will be able to see prices, popularity, and get a link to the most popular decks of the day for both the Standard and Modern format.

 ## Installation